 Mortgages

-If you and a spouse or partner (for example) took out a mortgage together, the surviving borrower would then be responsible for the loan.
+If you and a spouse or partner (for example) took out a joint mortgage together, the surviving borrower would then be responsible for the loan.
 This is where the benefit of having a life insurance policy comes in, as the joint-signatory wouldn’t then be saddled with the responsibility for paying off the remaining balance.
-So, factor in how much is owed on your mortgage when calculating how much life insurance you need.

 If there is no joint-signatory on the mortgage, no one is obliged to take on the mortgage.
 However, that doesn’t mean your family can inherit or expect to continue living in the property.
 If they wish to keep the home, they would have to then take on responsibility for the loan.
 If they decide to sell instead, they will need to continue making mortgage payments until it’s sold, where the remaining mortgage debt would then have to be paid off.